Centennial Care Medicaid Plans

 Presbyterian Centennial Care offers value added services in addition to the Centennial Care covered benefits and services.
 Value added services are not subject to the appeals process.
 There are limitations to some of these services.

-Baby Benefits new parent program - Baby Benefits is a free program that offers rewards for attending prenatal and post-partum appointments.
+Presbyterian Pregnancy Passport new parent program - Presbyterian Pregnancy Passport is a no-cost program that offers rewards for attending prenatal and post-partum appointments.
 We want to help you enjoy and understand your pregnancy.
 Plus, you can earn gift card incentives just for going to your prenatal and post-partum doctor visits.